 Being a school and college student, you get a lot of assignments.
-All these assignments given for your academics carry a heavy weightage so they usually give students a really tough time.
+But, unfortunately, all these assignments given for your academics carry a heavy weightage, so they usually give students a really tough time.

 Such assignments include writing a book review, research paper, and much other time taking and tricky tasks.

-Read the blog to know how an effective and flawless book review is written.
+Read the blog to know how an effective and flawless review is written.

 A book review is a piece of writing in which a writer analyzes and evaluates the message and other elements of the book.
-It is written highlighting the moments and the writer’s weaknesses and strengths in knowledge and describing and analyzing other things.
+It highlights the moments and the writer’s weaknesses and strengths in knowledge and describes and analyzes other things.

-Basically, a review is written with the aim of judging something.
-People are judgmental.
-They judge everything around them.
+A review is basically written with the aim of judging something.
+People are judgmental; they judge everything around them.
 From a character on television to a random person in a supermarket, you judge everyone and everything.

-This judgment when written down with the reasons and evidence that support your point of view becomes a review.
-For example, if you are to review a character’s efforts to find love in a movie, and you think that these efforts were justified, you will discuss the actions taken by the character and the reasons that show its righteousness.
+When written down with the reasons and evidence that support your point of view, this judgment becomes a review.
+So, for example, if you review a character’s efforts to find love in a movie, you think these efforts were justified.
+Therefore, you will discuss the actions taken by the character and the reasons that show its righteousness.

-While reviewing a book, unlike a book report, a writer has the freedom to draft it with his own opinion and it is his choice to stand on the author’s side or not.
+While reviewing a book, unlike a book report, a writer has the freedom to draft it with his own opinion.
+Also, it is his choice to stand on the author’s side or not.
 This can only be done by attentively reading the book.

 When you write a book review, you give an in-depth and detailed analysis of the content in the book.
-This is done by discussing with the audience about your feelings that what you find interesting and significant and whether the description provided by the author really persuaded the audience or not.
+This is done by discussing with the audience about your feelings that what you find interesting and significant.
+Also, whether the description provided by the author persuaded the audience or not.

-Always keep in mind that only stating a title, author, and concept of the book will not make your book review winning, you have to add your opinion as well.
+Keep in mind that only stating the title, author, and concept of the book will not make your review winning; you have to add your opinion as well.